healthycrowd/fnum/README.md

 # fnum

-Renames files in a directory to be named using sequential integers starting with 1.
+Renames files in a directory using sequential integers.